Simple syrup is used in many drink recipes, but also in desserts too. Traditionally made with white sugar you can make 'sugar' syrup sugar-free too!

 Regular 'sugar' syrup is just made with granulated sugar and water.
 It's easy to make but you can purchase prepared versions.

-You can easily add flavor to your simple syrup by cooking fruit or herbs to the water while heating it and straining the syrup to separate the pulp from the juice.
+You can easily add flavor to your simple syrup by cooking fruit or herbs in the water while heating it and straining the syrup to separate the pulp from the juice.